-Note: If equipped with a Reverse Camera System (RCS), do steps 1 through 3 before removing the tailgate.
+Note: If equipped with a rearview camera system, do Steps 1 through 3 before removing the tailgate.

-- 1. Before removal of the tailgate, locate and disconnect the tailgate in-line connector under the pickup box on the passenger side of the vehicle near the spare tire. - 2.
-Install a protective cap (located in the glove box) onto the in-line RCS connector that remains under the pickup box.
+1. Before removal of the tailgate, locate and disconnect the tailgate in-line connector under the pickup box on the passenger side of the vehicle near the spare tire.

+2. Install a protective cap (located in the glove box) onto the in-line rearview camera system connector that remains under the pickup box.

-3. Partially lower tailgate and carefully feed tailgate harness up through the gap between the pickup box and the bumper.
+3. Partially lower tailgate and

+carefully feed tailgate harness up through the gap between the pickup box and the bumper.
 Place the tailgate harness out of the way under the pickup box.

-- 4. Lower the tailgate. - 5.
-Using a screwdriver, gently pry the spring clip (on each connector) past the head of the support screw.
-Disconnect cable. - 6.
-Disconnect the other cable. - 7.
-Lift tailgate to a 45-degree angle from horizontal. - 8.
-Lift right side off of its hinge. - 9.
-Lift tailgate to a 80-degree angle from horizontal. - 10.
-Remove tailgate from left side hinge by sliding tailgate to the right. - To install, follow the removal procedures in reverse order.
+4. Lower the tailgate.

+5. Using a screwdriver, gently pry the spring clip (on each connector) past the head of the support screw.
+Disconnect cable.

+6. Disconnect the other cable.

+7. Lift tailgate to a 45-degree angle from horizontal.

+8. Lift right side off of its hinge.

+9. Lift tailgate to a 80-degree angle from horizontal.

+10. Remove tailgate from left side hinge by sliding tailgate to the right.

+To install, follow the removal procedures in reverse order.

+Tailgate step (if equipped)